OrlaBr/triflake-studios/README.md

 ***

 #### Pre Deployment Snag List:
 I had many bugs to fix during build and pre deployment.

 *Major fails included*

- - Building the Accounts Folder: I imported the accounts app from a previous project, and double checking all the settings and url code was correect, I could not get the app to work.
+ - Building the Accounts Folder: I imported the accounts app from a previous project, and double checking all the settings and url code was correct, I could not get the app to work.
 It turns out I had put the backends.py file into the wrong folder.
  - After building the main apps for the project, the accounts, the products, cart sections, I wanted to create the home page and and work on the navbar, so I could get working links, and easily move to one page or another before working properly on the styling and customized css.
-REading through different documentation online in django, and Stackoverflow, I created what I thought was the correct path to building the home 'pages' app. but after much frazzled thingking, I went back over the Stack Overflow questions/answer I had followed, and realised it was an old post, using older version of django, and I had to take several steps back in my commit history, to fix the error.
-Learning the benefits of a cgood commit history with meaningful commit messages!
+Reading through different documentation online in Django documentation, and Stackoverflow, I created what I thought was the correct path to building the home 'pages' app. but after much frazzled adding and editing, I went back over the Stack Overflow questions/answer I had followed, and realised it was an old post, using older version of Django and different installs, and I had to take several steps back in my commit history, to fix the error, and start again.
+Learning the benefits of a good commit history with meaningful commit messages along the way!
  - I had issues with the deployment from Gitpod to Heroku and had to avail of tutor support, As I just could not see my error.
-I had an incorrect error in the Procfile, and this caused a migration fail, from the sqlite database to the postgres database in Heroku.
+I had an incorrect word in the Procfile, and this caused a migration fail, from the sqlite database to the postgres database in Heroku.
   I had also spelled DATABASES wrong in the settings.py file.
 Small errors, but somethimes the little ones are the hardest to see, and cause the most distress.

 <img src="/media/heroku-fail.jpg" title="screenshot of heroku log error" height="100"> <img src="/media/migrate-database-error.jpg" title="screenshot of console log error" height="100">